go-gitea/gitea/docs/content/doc/upgrade/from-gitea.en-us.md

 Backup steps:

 * Stop Gitea instance
-* Backup database (important)
+* Backup database
-* Backup Gitea config (optional)
+* Backup Gitea config
-* Backup Gitea data files in `APP_DATA_PATH` (optional)
+* Backup Gitea data files in `APP_DATA_PATH`

-`optional` means that these data seldom have compatibility problems between different versions unless specially mentioned.
+* Backup Gitea external storage (eg: S3/MinIO or other storages if used)

-If you are using cloud services or filesystems with snapshot feature, a snapshot for the Gitea data volume is more convenient.
+If you are using cloud services or filesystems with snapshot feature, a snapshot for the Gitea data volume and related object storage is more convenient.

 ## Upgrade with Docker